-It’s one of the fascinating temples you’ll ever see during your travels.
+It’s one of the most fascinating temples you’ll ever see during your travels.

-The Pashupatinath Temple host many major religious festivals of the Hindu faith in Kathmandu and is a location tourist rush to enhance their Nepal sightseeing and the locals come to for worship and offerings.
+The Pashupatinath Temple host many major religious festivals of the Hindu faith in Kathmandu and is a location tourist rush to enhance their Nepal sightseeing, and the locals come for worship and offerings.